roberttwomey/unl-ml-art-bootcamp/README.md

 ## Jupyterlab Basics

-- We will walk through together.
+We will walk through together.
+In JupyterLab:
 1. Open a terminal
 2. Clone this repository: `git clone https://github.com/roberttwomey/unl-ml-art-bootcamp/`
 3. You should see the .ipynb files show up in the jupyterlab file browser.